Services or capabilities described in Amazon Web Services documentation might vary by Region. To see the differences applicable to the China Regions,

 To remove a child group from a parent group with the Amazon CLI

-To add remove a child group from a parent group, open the Amazon CLI, and run the
+To remove a child group from a parent group, open the Amazon CLI, and run the

-following command, replacing the Directory ID, group and member names with your
+following command with your Directory ID, group name, and member name:

 -